prosicraft/phpbb-bootstrap/README.md

-phpbb-bootstrap
+phpbb-Euphoria
 ===============

-**Twitter Bootstrap based PHPBB3 Theme**
+**Bright and minimal PhpBB Theme**

+based on prosilver
-started by geekmy
+based on phpBBStrap by geekmy

 continued by prosicraft d(-_-)b

 Warning: this is an indev-version!
-It may break at any time!!!!!!!!!!!!!1111one
+It may break at any time!